jdesbonnet/RFM69_LPC812_firmware/readme.txt

 Release History:

+0.5.1, 6 Mar 2015
+ * Add 'E' commend to en/disable echo of NMEA from GPS UART port to main UART port.
+ * Add GPS fix type and HDOP to 'g' message

 0.5.0, 1 Mar 2015
  * Support GPS module on second LPC812 UART (USART1).
 GPS UART TXD to pin 8 (PIO0_11).
 Reads NMEA sentences from the GPS and echos to the main API UART (USART0).